YoloNomy/YoloNomy.github.io/_thermo/statistical/idealgas.md

 where we sum over all $\mathcal{N}$ independent particles.

-The partition function associated to the maximisation of enetropy is hence
+The partition function associated to the maximisation of entropy is hence

 $$Z=\int e^{-\frac{\beta}{2m}\sum_n \vec{p}_n^2} d^{3\mathcal{N}}x d^{3\mathcal{N}}p$$